It can be a shock to discover how much time is taken up by day-to-day admin and business tasks in independent practice.

-1. Correspondence – Medical secretaries tell me they can spend up to 75% of their time typing, printing and dispatching letters to keep patients and their GPs informed about appointments, investigations and treatments.
+1. Correspondence – Medical secretaries can spend up to 75% of their time typing, printing and dispatching letters to keep patients and their GPs informed about appointments, investigations and treatments.
 This process can be streamlined by using letter templates for common subjects which can be completed with the relevant patient details.
 Healthcode’s ePractice software also allows you to select and batch print multiple documents at a time.

 4. Payment tracking – When payments arrive, every practice needs a system to record exactly what invoices are being paid and identify shortfalls.
 This can be time-consuming with a manual system and in some cases, practices have been obliged to write-off outstanding debts because payments have not been reconciled against the correct invoice.
 Healthcode’s payment tracking tools will help you save time and money.